Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: Submit the Form

-The Fictitious Business Name Statement form can be filed online or sent by mail to the Rhode Island Department of State, Business Services Division.
+The Fictitious Business Name Statement form can be filed online or mailed to the Rhode Island Department of State, Business Services Division.
 If sending by mail, send to:

 Division of Business Services